axeluhl/sailing-analytics/wiki/info/landscape/amazon-ec2.md

 which utilises an in-house macro called Event-ARCHIVE, which creates a proxy pass pointing to the archive.
 Upon adding to the central reverse proxy, changes are pushed to the main branch of a specialised repo (must be main for script to work).
 Upon push completion, a git `post-receive` hook is triggered (found in `httpdHookScript.sh`) which connects to all reverse proxy instances and runs
 `configuration/sync-repo-and-execute-cmd.sh`.
 This script fetches changes and merges them, whilst trying to best preserve any changes.
-This is done because live changes can occur to some files such as the 000-macros.conf (see the cloud orchestrator page for more details).
+This is done because live changes can occur to some files such as the 000-macros.conf by the `configuration/switchoverArchive.sh` script, which is installed on each reverse proxy (see the cloud orchestrator page for more details).

 ### ELB Setup with replication server(s)
 - Remove all Replica's from the ELB and wait at least 2 minutes until no request reaches their Apache webservers anymore.
 You can check this with looking at `apachetop` on the respective instances.
 Let only the Master server live inside the ELB.